oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 ## Task 1: Connect to OCI and create your own Vault in OCI Vault

+You need below parameters to configure OCI connection to integrate with CCKM.
+* **Tenancy OCID:** OCID of the tenancy.
+* **User OCID:** OCID of the user.
+* **Region:** An Oracle Cloud Infrastructure region.
+* **Fingerprint:** Fingerprint of the public key added to this user.
+* **Key File:** Private key file for the OCI connection in the PEM format.
+Either upload the key file or paste the file content.

+You need to create vault in order to store your keys and secrets.
+There are two types of vaults: Default and Virtual Private.
+* Default vaults share a partition of HSM.
+* Virtual private vault use an isolated partition on a HSM.
+Each vault has a management endpoint and a cryptography endpoint.
+To create a Vault, follow the next steps.

 1. Log in to your OCI account by following steps in section Get Started

 2. Navigate through the main hamburger menu to *"Identity & Security > Vault"*